sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Write a Kernel](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel) : Kernel 101 – Let’s write a Kernel
 - [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) : the online version of the Learning JavaScript Design Patterns published by O'Reilly, released by the author Addy Osmani under CC BY-NC-ND 3.0
 - [Working with Webhooks](https://requestbin.com/blog/working-with-webhooks/) : a comprehensive guide on webhooks
+- [Learn Git (with Bitbucket)] (https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) : Learn how to use Git with Bitbucket

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>